Sir Edmund Bacon, 13th Baronet

-Lieutenant-Colonel Sir Edmund Castell Bacon, 13th and 14th Baronet KG, KBE, KStJ, JP (18 March 1903 – 30 September 1982), was a British landowner and businessman.
+Lieutenant-Colonel Sir Edmund Castell Bacon, 13th and 14th Baronet KG, KBE, KStJ, JP (18 March 1903 – 30 September 1982) was a British landowner and businessman.

 Baronetcy

 As the Bacon baronetcy of Redgrave in the County of Suffolk is the oldest extant English baronetcy (created in the Baronetage of England on 22 May 1611), Sir Edmund was the Premier Baronet of England.

 He was both the 13th and 14th Baronet of Bacon, since the 8th Bacon Baronet of Mildenhall in the County of Suffolk (created in the Baronetage of England on 29 July 1627), had succeeded as the 7th Bacon Baronet of Redgrave in 1755 when his third cousin, the 6th Bacon Baronet of Redgrave, died without heirs.

 Family

-Sir Edmund was born in 1903 at Raveningham Hall, the son of Sir Nicholas Bacon, 12th Baronet and Constance Alice Leslie-Melville.
+Sir Edmund was born in 1903 at Raveningham Hall, the son of Sir Nicholas Bacon, 12th Baronet, and Constance Alice Leslie-Melville.
 He was educated at Wixenford, Eton, and Trinity College, Cambridge.

-On 15 January 1936, he married Priscilla Dora Ponsonby (1913–2000), daughter of Sir Charles Ponsonby, 1st Baronet, and they had five children.
-Bacon's daughter, Sarah, is married to Sir Paul Nicholson.
+On 15 January 1936, he married Priscilla Dora Ponsonby (1913–2000), daughter of Sir Charles Ponsonby, 1st Baronet.
+They had five children.
+Their daughter Sarah was married to Sir Paul Nicholson.